Varys: In the Summer Isles, they worship a fertility goddess with sixteen teats.

 - Zoroastrianism: Anahita is associated with fertility due to being the yazata of rivers.
 She is believed to be derived from the same proto-Indo-Iranian goddess who gave rise to Saraswati, and during the first Persian Empire she was syncretized with Ishtar.

-- In Christianity, the patron saint Andrew the Apostle is viewed as something as a lesser deity to Catholic believers.
-He is usually acknowledged for being the patron saint of fertility and pregnancy.
+- In Catholic Christianity, the patron saint Andrew the Apostle is usually acknowledged for being the patron saint of fertility and pregnancy.

 - Dungeons & Dragons: